The following projects were kicked off or completed during the 2020 calendar year.

 - Eliminated obsolete fixtures (no longer used) placed directly adjacent to electrical switchgear.

 Pump House Plumbing Repairs

 A plumber performed the following repairs in the pump house:

-- Replaced two isolation valves (in disrepair) that allow the boiler (heater) to be removed from the pool water circulation loop in the event of a leak or other failure.
-Operation of these isolation valves is critical.
+- Replaced two isolation valves (in disrepair) that allow the boiler (heater) to be removed from the pool water circulation loop in case of a leak or other failure.
+The operation of these isolation valves is critical.